 Programme Details

-Leadership Pulse takes place in November 2025 and February 2026 and includes:
+Leadership Pulse takes place in October 2026 and February 2027 and includes:

 - Two 5 day residential workshops including accommodation, meals, and refreshments.
 You’ll learn about yourself, your leadership, and explore the skills and strategies of leadership.
 You’ll work with facilitators, Clore Leadership staff, associates, and speakers.
 You’ll hear from a range of guest leaders about their leadership journeys.